CSC207-UofT/course-project-group-067/Phase 2/phase2_document.md

       * this will return a list of dishes that has "burger" in its name, cook time no more than 15 minutes,
       * lettuce, pickles as ingredients, and the vegan attribute.
   * "view dishes" lists out the dishes in the dish manager
-  * "view dish" allows user to input the dish name to view details of the dish
   * "view ingredients" lists out the ingredients in the ingredient manager
   * "view ingredient" allows user to input the ingredient name to view attributes of the ingredient
   * "favourites" lists out the favourite dishes of the user